 Memory testing.
 This type checks that each app maintains optimized memory usage throughout surfing.
 As mobile devices have definite limits of available memory, this testing is crucial for the appropriate product functioning.

 Security testing.
-It checks vulnerability of the app to hacking, authentication and authorization policies, data security, session management and other security standards.
+It checks the vulnerability of the app to hacking, authentication and authorization policies, data security, session management and other security standards.
 The fundamental objective of security testing is to ensure that the app data and networking security requirements are met according to standards.

 Don’t forget to test design

 One of the huge mistakes that could be done about testing it planning this part not earlier than the development stage starts.
-Obviously, the product getting live via code presents wider perspective of testing its actual functionality and performance.
+Obviously, the product getting live via code presents a wider perspective of testing its actual functionality and performance.
 Still, we should remember that any digital product is not just code — it is the set on user interactions which should be thought-over and designed thoroughly with target audience in mind.
 Therefore, testing should take its first steps at the stage of wireframing to check if all the elements take their places, communicate to users, provide them with feedback from the system and what is more, achieve the goals and solve users’ pains.

 Numerous prototyping tools enable to simplify and speed up the process of testing user interface so that developers obtained the verified version of design not taking major design alterations in the process of development.
 This is the efficient way to optimize the general creative flow and provide maximum efficient outcome at every stage.
 Prototyping gets testing sides, be it client, designer or even potential users, closer to real interaction with the concept of the future interface.
-Prototypes should not be seen as the analogue of the final product as they aren’t those.
+Prototypes should not be seen as the analog of the final product as they aren’t those.
 Their main aim is to check the correctness and appropriateness of the design solutions way before they will be transferred to developers.

 The most effective point to involve prototyping for testing design is the step between UX wireframing and UI design.
-The prototypes on UI stage can also be created for presentation of application general looks rather than for testing and improving its functional features.
+The prototypes on UI stage can also be created for the presentation of application general looks rather than for testing and improving its functional features.
 Still, it’s crucial that usability should be thoroughly checked first of all at the UX stage, otherwise it will be much harder to change inefficient solution after having accomplished a lot of work on UI and then development.

 Check the code thoroughly

 When the design is transformed into code, the developers and testers need to make sure that all the quality and performance nuances are considered and included.
 Pointers in this area are testing on actual devices and simulators.
-Testing on devices is proceeded on the actual handset where app is installed, run and tested.
+Testing on devices is proceeded on the actual handset where the app is installed, run and tested.
 Testing in simulator applies the software that can accurately imitate a mobile phone.

 Continuous testing at all stages lays the strong foundation for keeping small bugs from becoming major issues later on.
 The final testing is conducted on actual devices so that crashes and hangings could be identified.
 Testing on device is obligatory for every app as it provides developers with actual data on the app behavior in different environments.